emrecan-er/drillapp/README.md

   git clone https://link-to-project
 ```

 2-Please make sure you have flutter installed.
-If you do not, follow the steps from here.
+If you do not, follow the steps from [here](https://docs.flutter.dev/get-started/install)

 3- Enable the developer mode on your phone and connect it to your computer with the USB cable.

 4- Once you clone the repository Open the project in Vscode or android studio and in the terminal type:

-Gerekli paketleri yükleyin

 ```bash
   flutter doctor